 I have no idea what my returns are, since there was also 401K matching and profit sharing as well.
 For all I know, my 10 year real rate of return was zero since the stock market performed so badly.
 The funny thing is, I don't really care because it's all fake money anyway since I can't tough it until 59.5 years old.

 The same thing goes for savings.
 If you regularly flush money out of your “go broke bank” and into your savings bank long enough, you're also going to wake up one day and be astonished at what you've accumulated.
 You don't have to manually transfer money each time your paycheck hits because everything is done automatically, just like blinking.

-SO EASY ANYBODY CAN DO IT
+Blink – SO EASY ANYBODY CAN DO IT

 China's gross domestic saving rate is roughly 45% of GDP and the Japanese save 30-40% of their income every year.
 So what in Hamburger Nation is wrong with the 330 million Americans with a sub 5% savings rate?

 I firmly do not believe that you and I are that weak to only save less than 5% of our income.
 Just ask yourself how much you are saving, and the answer is clearly more than 5%!

 The best habits in the world are those you do without thinking.
 When you're in an elevator, you let the ladies go out first and then ask for their phone numbers.
 When you're subsequently on the date, you say nice things and pick up the check.